zach1020/porfiry/README.md

 # Porfiry
-A script that allows you to talk ask ChatGPT questions about a given text file get textually-supported responses.
+A script that allows you to ask ChatGPT questions about a given text file get textually-supported responses.
 Adapted from tutorial on LangChain at (https://python.langchain.com/en/latest/modules/chains/index_examples/chat_vector_db.html)
 ## To Run
 `python3 porfiry.py`